-According to the Household Products Database from the U.S. Department of Health and Human Services, mainstream companies like Dove, L’Oréal, Olay, Aveeno, Avon, Clairol, Revlon, and many others, all use octinoxate in their products.
+According to the Environmental Working Group, mainstream companies like Dove, L’Oréal, Olay, Aveeno, Avon, Clairol, Revlon, and many others, all use octinoxate in their products.

 It’s called by many names, so in addition to octinoxate and octyl methoxycinnamate, you’ll need to look for names like ethylhexyl methoxycinnamate, escalol, or neo heliopan, among several other potential names.

-Although it’s currently approved for use in the United States, the U.S. Food and Drug Administration (FDA) restricts the strength of the formula to a maximum of 7.5% octinoxate concentration.
+Although it’s currently approved for use in the United States, the Food and Drug Administration (FDA) restricts the strength of the formula to a maximum of 7.5 percent octinoxate concentration.

 Canada, Japan, and the European Union also place limits on how much OMC a product can contain.
 But are these restrictions enough to keep consumers safe from any potential harm OMC can cause?

 Most human studies have focused on visible concerns like rashes and skin allergies, and haven’t proven serious harm to humans.

 Even though it’s often included in skin care products to make your complexion look better, some people say that octinoxate causes acne.